-Medicaid Asset Limits for a Married Couple if Both are Applying for Florida Medicaid Benefits
+Medicaid Asset Limits for a Married Couple If Both Are Applying for Florida Medicaid Benefits

-If a married couple both wish to apply for Medicaid long-term care benefits, they can have no more than $3,000.00 in what Medicaid considers countable resources combined!
+If a married couple both wish to apply for Medicaid long-term care benefits, they can have no more than $3,000 in what Medicaid considers countable resources combined!

-I should note that an experienced elder care lawyer with substantial Florida Medicaid planning experience can legally and ethically help those who do not already qualify by using Medicaid’s own rules to protect assets (that is the bulk of what I do - i.e. help people protect their assets now and get Florida Medicaid to pay for some or all of their long-term care expenses).
+I should note that an experienced elder care lawyer with substantial Florida Medicaid planning experience can legally and ethically help those who do not already qualify by using Medicaid’s own rules to protect assets.
+That is the bulk of what I do (i.e., help people protect their assets now and get Florida Medicaid to pay for some or all of their long-term care expenses).

-Florida Medicaid Asset Limits for a Married Couple if Only One Needs to Apply for Florida Medicaid Benefits
+Florida Medicaid Asset Limits for a Married Couple If Only One Needs to Apply for Florida Medicaid Benefits

-Typically, when one spouse needs extra help with their activities of daily living, the other spouse acts as the primary caregiver.
-Usually, when the sick spouse can’t get out of bed, or needs to be lifted to get to the toilet, or cannot feed him or herself, the healthy spouse just won't be able to do it all alone.
+Typically when one spouse needs extra help with their activities of daily living, the other spouse acts as the primary caregiver.
+Usually, when the sick spouse can’t get out of bed, needs to be lifted to get to the toilet, or cannot feed him or herself, the healthy spouse just won't be able to do it all alone.

-In either of these situations, the well spouse (referred to as the “community spouse” in Medicaid parlance, will be entitled to keep up to the community spouse resource allowance (CSRA), which changes from time to time.
-As of July 2019, the CSRA is: $126,420.00.
-That means that the community spouse can retain up to the CSRA, while the medicaid spouse keeps no more than $2,000.00 (so the married couple can have $128,420.00 between the two of them) on top of other assets that are considered exempt or non-countable for Medicaid eligibility purposes.
+As of January 1, 2024, the CSRA is: $154,140.
+That means that the community spouse can retain up to the CSRA, while the Medicaid spouse keeps no more than $2,000.00 (so the married couple can have $156,140.00 between the two of them in separate accounts) on top of other assets that are considered exempt or non-countable for Medicaid eligibility purposes.